Manimohan05/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/README.md

 ​- penalizes center distance.
 - Aspect ratio similarity prevents shape mismatches.

-- Then wrote the functions as follows and save as a file metrics.py in side of yolov5 directory
+- Then wrote the functions as follows and add that inside of file metrics.py in side of yolov5 directory
 ```
 def custom_bbox_similarity(box1, box2, img_size=640):
     """